Gunnar-Stunnar/dhecc/README.md

 ```
 ## Disclaimer

-I am not fully done with this and will not be held responsible if their are any found vulnerability in it that are exsploited on your application.
+I am not fully done with this and will not be held responsible if their are any found vulnerability in it that are exploited on your application.
 PLEASE, send me a message if you see any vulnerability

 THANK YOU